glpzzz/glpzzz.github.io/_posts/2024-03-03-integrating-yii3-packages-into-wordpress.md

 ---
 title: "Integrating Yii3 packages into WordPress"
 date: 2024-03-03
-description: "Using Yii3 packages to render and handle forms in a WordPress website"
+description: "Exploring the usage of Yii3 packages to render, validate and handle forms in a WordPress website"
 image: https://www.yiiframework.com/image/design/logo/yii3_full_for_dark.svg
 ---